 Constructive Criticism for Once

-The hard part comes with actually attempting to offer some constructive criticism as well.
-That Hanna provides an exciting experience cannot be denied, but to the extent that it argues a particular point-of-view and means something more than flashy cinematography and grating action cues, this thriller fails to deliver.
+The hard part comes with offering some constructive criticism as well.
+That Hanna supplies an exciting experience is true, but the amount it argues a particular point-of-view and means something more than flashy cinematography and grating action cues, this thriller fails to deliver.

 A Mechanism for Meaning